Azaze7/Azaze7/README.md

     Grade: [A]

 ## 📊 GitHub Stats
-I usually code my projects locally, uploading my finished code afterwards to this Github Profile.
+⚠️ Though not a fully accurate reflection of what I *can* do, these serve as a visualization of what I have stored here on Github.

-Please excuse these stats.
+🗄️ I tend to code my projects locally, exporting the finished proects to my repositiories for archive purposes.

 <p align="center">
     <a href="https://github.com/Azaze7/Azaze7#gh-dark-mode-only"><img alt="Azaze7's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=Azaze7&show_icons=true&theme=dark#gh-dark-mode-only"></a>